-While changes in compensation over time have contributed to changes in community function in this system, changes in compensation alone do not fully account for the long-term changes in the overall impact of kangaroo rat removal on Etot.
-Specifically, although the ratio of Etot on exclosure plots relative to control plots declined coinciding with the breakdown in compensation associated with C. baileyi, it remained higher than the levels observed prior to 1996 (Figure 1A).
-This difference in exclosure Etot between the first and last time periods cannot be explained by an increase in compensation, as compensation from 2010-2020 approximated pre-1996 levels (Figure 1B).
+While changes in compensation have contributed to changes in community function in this system, changes in compensation alone do not fully account for the long-term changes in the overall impact of kangaroo rat removal on Etot.
+Since 2010, although the ratio of Etot on exclosure plots relative to control plots declined coinciding with the breakdown in compensation associated with C. baileyi, it remained higher than the levels observed prior to 1997 (Figure 1A).
+This difference between the first and last time periods cannot be explained by an increase in compensation, as compensation from 2010-2020 was not greater than pre-1997 levels (Figure 1B).
 Rather, the increase in Etot on exclosure plots relative to control plots was the result of a long-term decrease in the contribution of kangaroo rats to Etot sitewide.
-Because kangaroo rats accounted for a smaller proportion of Etot on control plots from 2010-2020 than they did prior to 1996, their removal had a smaller impact on community function – even though there was not an increase in the degree to which small granivores compensated for their absence.
-In fact, the relatively consistent levels of compensation achieved in the decades preceding and following C. baileyi’s dominance at the site suggest a relatively stable, and limited, degree of functional overlap between kangaroo rats and the original small granivores (i.e., excluding C. bailyei).
-Niche complementarity, combined with changing habitat conditions, may partially explain how small granivores have come to account for a larger proportion of community Etot over time, but have not increased their capacity to exploit resources usually controlled by kangaroo rats.
-It is well-documented that, while kangaroo rats readily forage in open microhabitats where predation risk can be relatively high, smaller granivores rely on vegetation cover as an antipredator defense and preferentially forage in sheltered microhabitats (Kelt 2011).
+Because kangaroo rats accounted for a smaller proportion of Etot on control plots from 2010-2020 than they did prior to 1997, their removal had a smaller impact on community function – even though there was not an increase in the degree to which small granivores compensated for their absence.
+In fact, the comparable levels of compensation achieved in the decades preceding and following C. baileyi’s dominance at the site suggest a relatively stable, and limited, degree of functional overlap between kangaroo rats and the original small granivores (i.e., excluding C. bailyei).
+Niche complementarity, combined with changing habitat conditions, may partially explain this phenomenon.
+It is well-documented that, while kangaroo rats readily forage in open microhabitats where predation risk can be relatively high, smaller granivores preferentially forage in sheltered microhabitats as an antipredator tactic (Kelt 2011).
 Over the course of this experiment, the habitat at this study site has transitioned from an arid grassland to a shrubland (Brown et al. 1997).
-As the landscape availability of open and sheltered microhabitats shifted, small granivores may have gained access to a larger proportion of resources and increased their share of Etot sitewide.
-However, kangaroo rats may have continued to use resources predominately located in the remaining open areas – resources that would have remained inaccessible to smaller granivores, even on plots where kangaroo rats were removed.
+As sheltered microhabitats became more widespread, small granivores may have gained access to a larger proportion of resources and increased their share of Etot sitewide.
+However, kangaroo rats may have continued to use resources in open areas, which would have remained inaccessible to smaller granivores even on exclosure plots.
 The long-term reduction in the impact of kangaroo rat removal on community function, driven by niche complementarity and consistent niche partitioning, contrasts with the temporary compensatory dynamic driven by functional redundancy with C. baileyi.
-Although changes in the overall effect of species loss are sometimes treated interchangeably with compensation (e.g. Ernest and Brown 2001 compared to Thibault et al. 2010, Bledsoe and Ernest 2019), especially at short timescales, it is important to recognize that multiple distinct pathways modulate the long-term impacts of species loss on community function.
-Particularly in strongly niche-structured systems, such as the desert granivores studied here, complementarity effects and fluctuations in functional redundancy may occur simultaneously, with complex and potentially counterintuitive outcomes for community-level function.
+Although changes in the overall effect of species loss are sometimes treated interchangeably with compensation (e.g. Ernest and Brown 2001 compared to Thibault et al. 2010), it is important to recognize that multiple distinct pathways modulate the long-term impacts of species loss on community function.
+Particularly in strongly niche-structured systems, complementarity effects and fluctuations in functional redundancy may occur simultaneously, with complex and counterintuitive impacts on community function.